 Most dog owners know that some dogs will eat almost anything under the sun, especially if they’re not being supervised.
 Although occasional vomiting may not be a cause for concern, frequent or severe vomiting can be a sign of a serious condition.

 It is important to differentiate vomiting from regurgitation.

-Vomiting involves abdominal contractions that bring stomach contents up and out of their mouth.
+During that process, abdominal contractions bring stomach contents up and out of a dog’s mouth.
 The contents can be digested or partially digested food, water or frothy bile or foam.

 There is no abdominal effort to bring this food up with regurgitation.
 Some dogs may cough a little, but otherwise, you might not see any signs that regurgitation is about to occur.
 The regurgitated contents are sometimes undigested food bites or can be partially-digested food.